 We believe that happy staff makes happy customers and endeavor to provide happy working environment.
 We promote the relationship between staff to make them like family members.
-However, all regular activities originally planned this year were cancelled due to the COVID-19.
+However, no activity was held due to the COVID-19.
 Nevertheless, we provide free snacks and soft drinks in the pantry for employees to make our office a better place to work.